kgroveshok/z80-homebrew/WORD-LIST.md

 ### CONCAT ( s1 s2 -- s3 ) A s1 + s2 is pushed onto the stack | DONE

+### FIND ( s c -- s u ) Search the string s for the char c and push the position of the first occurance to TOS | DONE

 ### LEN (  u1 -- u2 ) Push the length of the string on TOS | DONE